pirafrank/fpiracom/pages/pages/code.md

 I code, for passion and for work.
 And I like to share it, too.

 While I cannot tell about things I work on daily, there are weekend projects, tools, utilities and more code I can put up here.
-You can find a comprehensive list of them all below.
+They are listed below.

 - [Projects]({{ site.baseurl }}/projects/)
 - [dotfiles]({{ site.data.social.github.url }}/dotfiles)